 As noted above, abstentions and broker non-votes are counted for purposes of determining whether a quorum is present.
-For purposes of determining whether a proposal is approved (other than the election of directors and the approval, on an advisory basis, of the frequency of future shareholder votes to approve the compensation of the Company's named executive officers), abstentions are counted in the tabulation of shares present in person or represented by proxy and have the same effect as voting against a proposal.
-For the election of directors and the proposal to approve, on an advisory basis, the frequency of future shareholder votes to approve the compensation of the Company's named executive officers, abstentions do not count as a vote cast and will have no effect on the outcome of the proposal.
+For purposes of determining whether a proposal is approved (other than the election of directors), abstentions are counted in the tabulation of shares present in person or represented by proxy and have the same effect as voting against a proposal.
+For the election of directors, abstentions do not count as a vote cast and will have no effect on the outcome of the proposal.